eli-scorpio/Vancouver-Bus-Transport-System/README.md

  USE SYSTEM TERMINAL NOT ECLIPSE CONSOLE
  Eclipse compiles \r (carriage return) as \n (new line) resulting in an unwanted feature

- Query 1 and 3 are not yet implemented
+ Query 1 not implemented yet